Akruti25/Evolo-Dashboard-Project-Management-System/README.md

 The discord chat channel link is included in the file [CONTRIBUTING.md](https://github.com/devanshi39/SE-Project-Group24-Evolo-Project_Management_System/blob/main/CONTRIBUTING.md)

-_Note: Please be advised that this project constitutes a component of an academic endeavor for CSC 533: Privacy in a Digital Age, completed during the Fall semester of 2023._
+_Note: Please be advised that this project constitutes a component of an academic endeavor for CSC 510: Software Engineering, completed during the Fall semester of 2022._